Decorated Yards, Walk-Through Mazes, Performances & Other Amateur Attractions

 DATES & HOURS: Halloween night, dusk till….

 INFORMATION: Once a fairly elaborate yard haunt with a walk-through maze, Whitecliff Manor has been reduced to a front-yard display since 2012.

 HISTORY: At their previous location on Van Noord Street in Los Angeles, this amateur Halloween yard haunt (put on by some genuine Halloween enthusiasts) featured a front yard decorated as a pet cemetery and a short, walk-through tunnel with some nice black-light decorations and a brief, surprise scare at the end.
 After moving to Thousand Oaks, the haunt expanded its pet cemetery, and added an electric chair and a haunted foyer with a dead butler to guide guests through a 42-foot walk-through maze.
 Due to time constraints, the maze was abandoned in 2007, then resurrected for 2008, then abandoned again – this time, apparently, for good.
 After taking a year off to visit other haunts in 2009, the proprietors returned for 2010, then sat out 2011 again.
-Their website indicated that, from then on, they would no longer be doing an elaborate home haunt, just a decorated yard.
+Their website indicates that, from now on, they will no longer be doing an elaborate home haunt, just a decorated yard.